 Estate planning for parents can be broken down into just a few digestible steps.
-Here’s everything you need to think about, plus tips on how to organize all of your documents for the ultimate peace of mind.
+Here’s everything you need to think about, plus tips on how to organize all of your documents.

 Estate Planning for New Parents

 About 67% of Americans don’t have a will.
 Setting up a will can be simpler than it seems.
 A will is a document that outlines how you want things handled after you pass away, including distribution of assets and how any minor children to be cared for.